Introduction to Gibson Assembly

 - Like any PCR-based cloning technique, sequence verification of your final clone is absolutely required.

-Gibson Assembly in SnapGene
+Step-by-step instructions for Gibson Assembly with SnapGene